pacifics/PassDao/README.md

 - Propose to upgrade one or all the smart contracts (except Pass DAO which can't be updated)

 - Vote (for shareholders)

+- Execute decision and order for a contractor

 - Buy shares and promote proposals:  allows to buy shares in order to pay a contractor according to an approved proposal.